jbmckee/charts-server-renderer/README.md

-# charts-server-renderer
+# d3-v4-server-renderer
 A charts server renderer easy to customize, it uses [d3.js](https://d3js.org/) or [FusionCharts](http://www.fusioncharts.com/) to render svg charts on the server-side with node.js and to serve it.
+Based on charts-server-renderer by Michele Di Salvatore but usind D3 V4.

 ## Getting started
 - clone this project